 Michael L. “Sully” Sullivan is the President & CEO of ACEC Georgia.

 Sully currently serves on the following statewide and regional boards: Georgia Chamber of Commerce (Board of Governors & Board of Directors); Georgia Transportation Alliance (Executive Committee and Past Chairman); and Council for Quality Growth (Board of Directors).
-Sully has also previously served as a member of the State Board of the Technical College System of Georgia (appointed by Governor Sonny Perdue in 2007, reappointed by Governor Nathan Deal in 2013 and 2018); Georgia Regional Transportation Authority (appointed by Governor Nathan Deal in 2018); Gwinnett County Water & Sewer Authority (Chairman, 2008-2019, Member 2003-2019) and the Brookwood Schools Foundation Board of Trustees; and the Gwin Oaks Elementary School Council.
+Sully also previously served as a member of the State Board of the Technical College System of Georgia - TCSG (appointed by Governor Sonny Perdue in 2007 and reappointed by Governor Nathan Deal in 2013 and 2018); Georgia Regional Transportation Authority - GRTA (appointed by Governor Nathan Deal in 2018); Gwinnett County Water & Sewer Authority (Chairman, 2008-2019, Member 2003-2019); Brookwood Schools Foundation Board of Trustees; and the Gwin Oaks Elementary School Council.
 Sully also previously served as the President of the National Association of Engineering Council Executives (NAECE).

 Sully has been named to Georgia Trend Magazine’s annual list of 100 Most Influential Georgians, James Magazine’s annual list of Most Influential Georgians, James Magazine's annual list of Georgia Super Lawyers and was named a Georgia Super Lawyer Rising Star by Law & Politics and Atlanta Magazine.
-Sully has been actively engaged in politics for more than 25 years at the local and statewide level and has served as counsel, advisor and campaign manager for numerous elected officials, candidates, political organizations and regional or local referendum campaigns.
+Sully has been actively engaged in politics for more than 25 years at the local and statewide level and has served as counsel, advisor and campaign manager for numerous elected officials, candidates, political organizations and regional and local referendum campaigns.

 Sully is a registered Georgia lobbyist and member of the State Bar of Georgia, licensed to practice before the Georgia Supreme Court, the Georgia Court of Appeals and the United States District Court for the Northern District of Georgia.